20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Summer into fall

-One of the most popular annuals, petunias produce trumpet-shaped flowers that come in a wide range of colors.
+One of the most popular summer bedding plants, petunias produce trumpet-shaped flowers that come in a wide range of colors.
 When given regular water and fertilizer, petunias will bloom throughout summer into early fall.
 White varieties include Supertunia® Vista Snowdrift™, Supertunia® Latte™, and Blanket® Double White.
 Add long-lasting color to beds, containers, hanging baskets, and window boxes.
 Learn more about growing petunias.

 Pictured: Supertunia Vista® Snowdrift™ petunia from Proven Winners.